hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - RSA keys
     - generate Rivest, Shamir, and Adelman (RSA) keypairs: `crypto key generate rsa`
     - export and import RSA key to encrypt and decrypt the PKCS12 file or the PEM file: <span style="color: #bb6600;">passphrase</span>
+    - action to securely connect to a router and prevent insecure algorithms used: <span style="color: #bb6600;">generate the RSA key</span> using the `crypto key generate rsa` command

 - Cryptography